staswerno/whereami/README.md

-Track your IP, location and time stamp using various APIs.
+Track your IP and location with a time stamp using various APIs.

 Check it out here: https://staswerno.github.io/whereami/